ASSISTANT SPORTS PARTICIPATION OFFICER

-Gillingham Football Club Community Trust is currently recruiting for one Football and Sports Development Apprentice to join the Football and Sports Development Team.
+Gillingham Football Club Community Trust is currently recruiting for an Assistant Sports Participation Officer to join the Football and Sports Development Team.

-Gillingham Football Club Community Trust is looking for one enthusiastic and trustworthy member of staff to join our expanding Football and Sports Development Team.
-The successful candidate will work as an Apprentice Football and Sports Development Coach on a variety of GFC Community Trust activities, including but not restricted to, specific primary and secondary schools, soccer schools, after school clubs, and sports development activities with partner clubs and organisations.
+Gillingham Football Club Community Trust (GFCCT) is looking for one enthusiastic and trustworthy member of staff to join our expanding Football and Sports Development Team.
+The successful candidate will work as an Assistant Sports Participation Officer on a variety of GFCCT activities, including, but not restricted to, specific primary and secondary schools, Soccer Schools, after-school clubs, and sports development activities with partner clubs and organisations.

 The successful candidate must have: